Prevention and Risk Reduction

 - Cover your face when out in public, especially if you’re in an enclosed space or you’re likely to come within 6 feet from others.

-- Under the Governor’s executive order 2020-77, any individual able to medically tolerate a face covering must wear a covering over his or her nose and mouth when in any enclosed public space, like the grocery store or pharmacy.
+- Under the Governor’s orders any individual able to medically tolerate a face covering must wear a covering over his or her nose and mouth when in any enclosed public space or crowded outdoor space.